 Financing Medicare for All

-It’s much easier to consolidate the Medicare and Medicaid programs, but you do have to decide which model you are going to follow.
-And if you choose Medicare, there are many more copays and deductibles and a lot more uncovered services – e.g. dental care, vision care, and most long-term care.
-And states are going to need to stay in the long term care business.
+It’s much easier to consolidate the Medicare and Medicaid programs at the federal level, but you do have to decide which model you are going to follow.
+If you choose Medicare, there are many more copays and deductibles and a lot more uncovered services – e.g. dental care, vision care, and most long-term care.
+If you choose the Medicaid model, it has no or nominal copays, deductibles and cost sharing and a comprehensive set of long term care services including home health and nursing home care.
+Senator Sanders chose the Medicaid model of no copays and comprehensive services, but not nursing homes.
+States are therefore going to need to stay in the long-term care business.

 The federal government is unique in its capacity to clamp down on the wild excesses of drug pricing that have plagued the health care system.
-The drug companies are not alone in increasing their prices at unsustainable levels; hospitals have done so as well.
+The drug companies are not alone in increasing their prices at unsustainable levels; many hospitals have done so as well.
 Medicare forfeited the opportunity to lead in regulating drug prices by farming out this role to Part D private insurers when it expanded Medicare to cover prescriptions.
-It will need to negotiate directly with the drug companies in Medicare for All.
+Senator Sanders proposes to negotiate directly with the drug companies over their prices in Medicare for All.